vegawidget/ggvega/dev/DSC-2019/dsc.md

 This leaves us with JavaScript.
 The {V8} package makes it very easy to call JavaScript code from R; the installation-process is much-less frustrating than Python.
-Our goal is compile a JSON object that follows one schema (ggschema) into a JSON object that follows another schema (Vega-Lite).
+Our goal is to compile a JSON object that follows one schema (ggschema) into a JSON object that follows another schema (Vega-Lite).
 In very broad terms, this is what Vega-Lite itself does.
 Like the Vega team, we use JavaScript’s strongly-typed friend TypeScript to compose the code.

 JavaScript does present some complications, though.
 Although there are many versions of JavaScript, two loom large: ES5 and ES6.
 For example,